Mistralys/markdown-viewer/README.md

 $manager = new DocsManager();

-// Add a single folder, non recursive.
+// Add a single folder, non-recursive.
 $manager->addFolder('/path/to/files');

 // Add a folder and all its subfolders